Pacific Wrecks

 Wartime History

 In late August 1939 departs New York across the Atlantic escorted by HMS Hood and arrived Southampton.
-On September 1, 1939 departs Southampton bound for New York when World War II in Europe began.
+On September 1, 1939 departs Southampton bound for New York when World War II began in Europe.
 On arrival in New York, ordered to remain in New York with Normandie.
-In March 1940 Queen Elizabeth joined them.
+During March 1940 Queen Elizabeth joins them and two weeks later Queen Mary departs New York alone bound for Sydney.

 Embarked U.S. Army 29th Infantry Division personnel on a voyage across the Atlantic bound for England.
-On October 2, 1942 in the morning off the coast of Ireland while steaming in an evasive zig-zag pattern no. 8, accidentally collided with and sank light cruiser HMS Curacoa (D41) and damaged the stern of Queen Mary.
+On October 2, 1942 in the morning off the coast of Ireland while steaming in evasive zig-zag pattern no. 8, accidentally collided with light cruiser HMS Curacoa (D41) that quickly sank and the Queen Mary suffered fracture damage to the stern but continued the rest of the voyage.

-On July 25 1943 departed with a total of 15,740 soldiers and 943 crew for a total of 16,683 passengers and set a wartime record for the most passengers ever transported aboard a single ship.
+On July 25 1943 departs with 16,683 passengers including 943 crew and 15,740 military personnel and set a wartime record for the most passengers ever transported aboard a single ship.
 Off Scotland, hit by a wave estimated to be 92' / 28m in height that caused the vessel to roll 52° and was in danger of capsizing.

 Postwar